Zanderson91/veryable-ui-challenge/README.md

   - [Questions](#Questions)

   # Installation
-  npm install and npm run dev...dev run concurrently with JSON data on PORT 4000 along with the REACT App on local server.
+  npm install and npm run dev.

+  npm run dev runs JSON-server concurrently with JSON data on PORT 4000 along with the REACT App on the local server.

   # Usage
   The UI can be used to browse users and expand details about each user.
 JSON Server API call is used to return data to the dashboard.